 Amazon Rainforest Sloth

 Sloths are one of the many Amazon Rainforest mammals you are likely to see on Amazon Tours.
 Sloths are sometimes difficult to spot because of the their greenish tinge.
 They are the only mammal in a symbiotic relationship with algae, which covers their fur and provides camouflage against the foliage.
 This doesn’t deter all predators, however, as they are one of the main foods of the Amazon Rainforest’s magnificent Harpy Eagle.

-Tamanduas are the anteaters of the Amazon feeding almost exclusively on the rainforest’s most abundant insects, ants and termites.
+Tamanduas are the anteaters of the Amazon’s trees feeding almost exclusively on the rainforest’s most abundant insects — ants and termites.
 Tamanduas use the powerful arms their relatives use to demolish termite mounds for climbing and are mostly arboreal.
-A smaller anteater than their large ground-living relatives that roam the grasslands, tamanduas reach about one metre in length (around 3 feet).
+A smaller anteater than their large ground-living relatives that roam the grasslands and forest floor, tamanduas reach about one metre in length (around 3 feet).
 Like other anteaters, they can become aggressive if provoked and use their powerful arms and claws as weapons.
 One baby is born at a time and this rides on its mother’s back for a while before becoming independent.

 Coatis are the mischievous mammals of the Amazon rainforest and are mostly diurnal relatives of North American raccoons.
 They are quite common in the Amazon Rainforest and are opportunistic omnivores feeding on eggs, invertebrates, small vertebrates, and fruit.